muses-code-js/express-workshop-2/step01.md

+---
+layout: step
+number: 1
-# Step 1 - Setting up your project
+title: Setting up your project
+permalink: /step01/
+---

 When creating a Node.js project, you will be installing a lot of different things along the way.
 If you want to share your project with others, you need to have a list of the things you installed, so that other people know what to install in order to run the project.